jzhuang03/react-tictactoe/README.md

 # Tic Tac Toe Game in React

-A simple Tic Tac Toe game implemented using React.
+A simple Tic Tac Toe game implemented using React, HTML, CSS, and JS.
 It allows two players to take turns marking squares on a 3x3 grid until one player wins or the game ends in a draw.

 ## How it works
 - Each player takes turns clicking on an empty square to mark it with their symbol (X or O).